What is the Difference Between Chapter 13 and Chapter 7

 Our compassionate attorneys want to help you get back on your feet financially the best way we can.
 We will work with you to determine which bankruptcy alternative or other solution would make more sense for you.

-Considerations of Chapter 7 and Chapter 13 Bankruptcy
+What Are the Considerations of Chapter 7 and Chapter 13 Bankruptcy

 In your initial consultation with one of our attorneys, we will evaluate your situation to determine whether Chapter 7 or Chapter 13 is the best option for you.
 We will review information about your income, assets, expenses, and debts.